olliw42/mLRS-docu/docs/FLYSKY_FRM303.md

 <img src="images/FRM303-OLED-mod_finished.jpg" width="400px">

-To activate OLED screen on FRM303, a custom firmware build is required that defines `MLRS_FEATURE_OLED`.
+To activate OLED screen on FRM303, you need to use a pre-compiled firmware with \*oled\* in the binary filename, or when building own custom firmware, be sure to define `MLRS_FEATURE_OLED`.

 You can find two STL files to 3D print a mount and a housing for the OLED display under `docs/files/FRM303*.stl`